 How can a SPRL in Belgium be verified?

 The auditor of a SPRL in Belgium is appointed by the general meeting of shareholders for three years.
-SPRL in Belgium is obliged to hire an auditor if any of the condition below are met:
+A SPRL in Belgium is sibject to different auditing requirements if more than one of the following criteria is met:

 it has at least fifty employees,